AgoraIO-Community/Custom-Conversational-AI-Agent-Deployer/README.md

    ./clone_repos.sh
    ```

-3. Navigate to the platform you want to deploy to:
+3. Navigate to the folder for the platform you want to deploy to:

    AWS